-Don’t expect this kind of results to be the norm.
+Don’t expect this kind of result to be the norm.

 But, in my (strongly biased) opinion, Facebook is the best way to get new business.
 When done right.

 I hear a lot of “But Facebook ads don’t work for my business” statements.
-In 99% of the times, there’s somebody who’s doing the exact same thing that you are doing, and is absolutely killing it with Facebook ads.
+99% of the time, there’s somebody who’s doing the exact same thing that you are doing and is absolutely killing it with Facebook ads.

 Why most of the people fail with FB usually falls in one of these 3 categories (or all 3 at once):

 1. They don’t understand what goes into a successful Facebook campaign.